Products and Solutions to Power What’s Next

 Whether it’s a blockbuster Hollywood film or the latest scientific advances, it’s likely the content behind it was created, analyzed and stored with Quantum solutions.

-More than 100,000 customers, from small businesses to global enterprises, have trusted Quantum to help leverage their digital assets to power their next success.
+More than 100,000 customers, from small businesses to global enterprises, have trusted Quantum to help leverage their video and rich media assets to Power What’s Next.

-Quantum is led by a strong executive leadership team committed to meeting customers' scale-out tiered storage and data protection needs and building long-term shareholder value.
+Quantum’s leadership team is committed to meeting our customers' video, rich media workflow and data protection needs – and building long-term shareholder value.

 When Crown Media creates television episodes and motion pictures for its Hallmark Channel, Netflix, iTunes, or Apple TV, its workflow is storage intensive.
 Content is ingested, pulled into media asset management, logged, edited, transcoded, and, finally, archived.
 Editors pull assets out of the archive and prepare for re-distribution, often years later.